 4. Egg & Veggie Fried Rice – $1.40

-Use leftover rice and add in scrambled eggs and veggies for a 10-minute meal that tastes better than takeout.
+Use leftover rice and add scrambled eggs and veggies for a 10-minute meal that tastes better than takeout.

 5. Stuffed Bell Peppers with Quinoa and Beans – $1.60